ENTHYMEME

 The syllogism (scientific inference) and the enthymeme (rhetorical inference) are defined in a strictly parallel way:

-When it is shown that certain propositions being true, a further and quite distinct proposition must also be true in consequence, whether invariably or usually, this is called syllogism in dialectic, enthymeme in rhetoric.
+When it is shown that certain propositions are true, and in consequence, a further and quite distinct proposition must also be true either invariably or usually, this is called a syllogism in dialectic, and an enthymeme in rhetoric.
 (Rhet., I, 2, 1356b15; RR, p.
 109)

-The reasons given for binding the enthymeme to syllogistic discourse are somewhat paradoxical.
-The enthymeme as a truncated syllogism is supposed to suit rhetoric because it would be less pedantic than the complete syllogism; this assumes that the missing premise is easy to retrieve.
-Another reason put forward is that one would use an enthymeme because the ordinary audience is composed of people of a mediocre intelligence, unable to follow a rigorous syllogistic chain.
-This second justification supposes that the missing premise is too difficult to recover: these two justifications are not immediately compatible.
+The reasons given for tying the enthymeme to syllogistic discourse are somewhat paradoxical.
+The enthymeme as a truncated syllogism is said to suit rhetoric because it is less pedantic than the complete syllogism.
+This assumes that the missing premise is easily retrievable.
+Another reason given is that one would use an enthymeme because the average audience has mediocre intelligence, and cannot follow a rigorous syllogistic chain.
+However, this second justification assumes that the missing premise is too difficult to recover.
+These two justifications are not immediately compatible.

 5. Enthymeme and interpretative cooperation

-From the point of view of argumentative communication, the enthymeme exploits what is implicit to achieve persuasion:
+From the perspective of argumentative communication, the enthymeme uses implicit information to achieve persuasion (Rhet., I, 2, 1356b5, RR p.
+109).

 As Bitzer notes (1959, p.
-408), the enthymematic form is a way of connecting speaker and audience in a process of co-construction of the meaning of discourse, “the enthymeme is satisfied if merely what is stated in it be understood”, (Quintilian, IO, V, 14, 24).
-Building a common speech space, implicitness produces intersubjectivity.
-The orator frames the audience as good listeners, and thus creates a “good intelligence” and an atmosphere of complicity.
-Communicative fusion thus contributes to the formation of an ethos: “you understand me; you can read my mind, I am like you, we are together”.
+408), the enthymematic form connects the speaker and the audience in the co-construction of discourse meaning, “the enthymeme is satisfied if merely what is stated in it is merely understood”, (Quintilian, IO, V, 14, 24).
+By constructing a common speech space, implicitness produces intersubjectivity.
+The speaker frames the audience as good listeners, and creates an atmosphere of complicity and “good intelligence”.
+This communicative fusion thus contributes to the formation of an ethos: “You understand me.
+You can read my mind.
+I am like you.
+We are together.”

-In Jakobson’s words, the enthymematic formulation of reasoning has a phatic function, that is to say, it keeps the communicative channel open.
-The effect of surprise associated with the ellipsis is supposed to wake up somnolent audiences: “Something missing!” (see supra § 3.2).
+In Jakobson’s terms, the enthymematic formulation of reasoning has a phatic function, that is, it maintains an open communication channel.
+The surprise effect associated with the ellipsis is intended to awaken a sleepy audience: “Something is missing!” (see supra § 3.2).

-Although every expression of thought may be called enthymeme, the one which is based on contraries has, for it seems the most pointed form of argument, appropriated the common name for its sole possession.
+Although every expression of thought may be called an enthymeme, the one which is based on contraries has appropriated the common name for its sole possession, for it seems the most pointed form of argument.
 (Cicero, Top., XIII, 55; 423)